 What to Do After an Accident

 WHN TIP – Be Prepared: Keep a copy of both of the following in your glove compartment just in case: Car Accident-No Other Driver Involved and Car Accident-Another Driver Involved.
+Also, download the free RedCross first aid mobile app – just in case!

 - Be safe, be smart.